thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

 step31:
     0:
-        image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-1-pe.png
+        image: /images/user-guide/dashboards/overview/create-dashboard-1-pe.png
-        title: 'Open the "Dashboards" page.
-By default, you navigate to the dashboard group “All”.
-Click on the "+" icon in the top right corner.
-Select "Create new dashboard";'
+        title: 'Login to your ThingsBoard instance and navigate to the "Dashboards" page through the main menu on the left of the screen.
+By default, you navigate to the dashboard group "All";'
     1:
-        image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-2-pe.png
+        image: /images/user-guide/dashboards/overview/create-dashboard-2-pe.png
-        title: 'Enter dashboard name.
-For example, "My New Dashboard".
-Then click "Add" to create the dashboard;'
+        title: 'Click the "+" sign in the upper right corner of the screen, and select "Create new dashboard" from the drop-down menu;'
     2:
+        image: /images/helloworld/getting-started-pe/create-dashboard-3-pe.png
+        title: 'In the opened dialog, it is necessary to enter a dashboard title, description is optional.
+Click "Add";'
+    3:
+        image: /images/user-guide/dashboards/overview/create-dashboard-4-pe.png
+        title: 'Once you have created the dashboard, it will be automatically opened.
+Save it by clicking the "Save" button in the upper right corner.'
+    4:
-        image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-3-pe.png
+        image: /images/helloworld/getting-started-pe/create-dashboard-5-pe.png
-        title: 'Your first dashboard has been created.
-As long as you have one dashboard.
-But as new dashboards are added, they will be added to the top of the table, since the table sorts dashboards using the time of the creation by default.
-Click on the row to open the dashboard.'
+        title: 'Your first dashboard has been successfully created.
+As you continue to add new dashboards, they will appear at the top of the list.
+This default sort is based on the creation timestamp.'

 step32:
     0: